 (1) Forty hours in instruction of adult students and basic teaching techniques as set forth in the "Ohio Fire and EMS Instructor Curriculum";

 (2) Eight hours in instruction specific to the field of emergency medical services;

 (3) Ten hours of supervised teaching in the presence of an EMS instructor and under the auspices of an accredited institution.
-The supervised teaching may not occur until the student has received the fifty hours of instruction as required in this rule;
+The supervised teaching may not occur until the student has received the forty hours of instruction as required in this rule;

-(B) A person seeking certification as an EMS instructor who holds at least a baccalaureate degree in education may receive credit for the fifty hours of instruction required in paragraph (A)(1) of this rule.
+(B) A person seeking certification as an EMS instructor who holds at least a baccalaureate degree in education may receive credit for the forty hours of instruction required in paragraph (A)(1) of this rule.

 (C) An EMS instructor training program shall be taught by an EMS instructor trainer, appointed by the program director, under the auspice of an accredited institution.